Sign up to receive our BISCquick newsletter – our weekly ballot measure roundup!

-- Citizen- initiated constitutional amendments: An initiated constitutional amendment is a citizen-initiated ballot measure that directly amends a state’s constitution.
-There are 18 states that allow initiated constitutional amendments, which can be direct or indirect.
-While a direct initiative goes straight to voters, an indirect initiative goes to the state legislature, which can then take various actions on the proposal before it appears on the ballot before voters.
+- Citizen-initiated constitutional amendments: A citizen-initiated ballot measure directly amends a state’s constitution.
+Currently, 18 states allow citizen-initiated constitutional amendments, which can be direct or indirect.
+Direct initiatives go straight to voters, whereas indirect initiatives go to the state legislature before potentially appearing before voters.

-- Citizen-initiated state statutes: Initiated state statutes are citizen-initiated ballot measures that amends state statute.
-There are 21 states that allow citizens to initiate state statutes, which can also be direct or indirect.
-An indirect initiated state statute goes to the legislature after gathering the required number of signatures.
-While a direct initiative goes to voters, an indirect initiated statute first goes to the state legislature — which can select to enact the initiative without putting it before voters.
+- Citizen-initiated state statutes: Citizen-initiated ballot measures amend state statute rather than the state constitution.
+21 states allow citizens to initiate state statutes, which can also be direct or indirect.
+While direct initiatives go straight to voters, an indirect initiated statute first goes to the state legislature — which has the power to enact the initiative without putting it before voters.

-- Legislatively referred ballot measures: Legislatively referred ballot measures are ballot measures that appear before voters on a state or local ballot after being placed there by the state legislature or local lawmakers rather than being proposed by residents in the given city or state.
-Depending on the state or local jurisdiction in question, these measures can amend a state’s constitution, enact a change in a state statute, propose a bond issue, propose a tax, amend a local charter, amend local ordinances, or propose an advisory proposition for voters.
-The legislatures in each state have the power to refer measures to the ballot.
+- Legislatively referred ballot measures: Legislatively referred ballot measures appear before voters on a state or local ballot after being placed there by the state legislature or local lawmakers (rather than being proposed by residents).
+Legislatures in each state have the power to refer measures to the ballot.

-- Veto referendums: Veto referendums are citizen-initiated ballot measures that ask voters whether to uphold or repeal a law that has already been enacted.
-This type of ballot measure is also called a statute referendum, popular referendum, people’s veto, or citizen’s veto.
-There are 23 states that allow citizens to initiate veto referendums.
+- Veto referendums: Veto referendums are citizen-initiated ballot measures that give voters the power to uphold or repeal a law that has already been enacted.
+23 states allow citizens to initiate veto referendums.